Favorite Christmas Read Alouds

 Celebrate Christmas by Deborah Heiligman

-What I love about this book: nonfiction, great for research, diversity and culture
+What I love about this book: nonfiction, great for research, diversity, and culture

 Synopsis: This book takes us on a trip around the world, teaching us about Christmas in other countries.
 It shows us how people celebrate Christmas differently.
-If you’re interested in more Christmas Around the World read-alouds, I have a list of other books on this blog post.
+If you’re interested in more Christmas Around the World read-alouds, I have a list of other books in this blog post.

 Favorite Christmas Read Aloud #6: